pierrepo/mdner/README.md

 ### Parameters

 ```
-usage: generate_annotation.py [-h] [-c] [-p] [threshold] [cutoff]
+usage: generate_annotation.py [-h] [-c] [-p {mbart,bart-paraphrase,pegasus}] [-s SEED] [threshold] [cutoff]

-Generate text and json files in the annotation folder to be used as training
+Generate text and json files in the annotation folder to be used as training sets.
-sets.

 positional arguments:
   threshold             The threshold for the length of the descriptive texts.
-  cutoff            Select the descriptive texts where the cosine similarity
-                    is below the threshold.
+  cutoff                Select the descriptive texts where the cosine similarity is below the threshold.

 options:
   -h, --help            show this help message and exit
   -c, --clear           Clear the annotation.
+  -p {mbart,bart-paraphrase,pegasus}, --paraphrase {mbart,bart-paraphrase,pegasus}
-  -p, --paraphrase  Paraphrase the annotation.
+                        Paraphrase the annotation.
+  -s SEED, --seed SEED  Set the seed for reproducibility in paraphrase.
 ```

 Annotating json files requires manual annotation and must be in the `annotations` folder.
 Use the `Entity Annotator` to annotate and edit json files by typing the following command :